 £23.50

-Jen’s note: We had a White Nancy on our cheese wedding cake as it is one of our favourite cheeses.
-It’s the perfect shape to nestle at the top of the tower (although we also snuck two more cheeses on top of it…!)
+Jen’s note: We had a White Nancy on our wedding cheese cake because it’s one of our favourite cheeses.
+Its lovely round shape made it perfect for the top of the tower.
+Well… almost the top.
+We somehow managed to sneak another two cheeses above it!

 Sizes and Prices